todogroup/ospology/ospo-book/chapters/00-chapter.md

-# What is this book About?
+# What is this book about?

 This book provides a guide to Open Source Programs Offices (OSPOs), to better understand their role in organizations, and the best practices for establishing and managing an OSPO.
 The book covers a wide range of topics, including the reasons why organizations may need (or not) an OSPO, the